THE UPACK PROGRAM PACKAGE

 Energy calculations

 As discussed above, in the searching stage fast calculations are essential.
-A Lennard-Jones 12-6-1 potential is used here (possibly even without atomic charges, to speed up the calculations).
-In the final stage Ewald summation may be used for the Coulomb and attractive r -6 dispersion terms, and a Buckingham-type exponential repulsion may be used instead of the r -12 term.
-Atomic polarizabilities may also be included.
+A Lennard-Jones 12-6-1 potential is used here.
+Ewald summation may be used for the Coulomb and attractive r -6 dispersion terms, and for further work a Buckingham-type exponential repulsion is often preferable to the r -12 term.
+Atomic polarizabilities may also be included, although we have not found that refinement very helpful.

-To allow fairly reliable calculations of the Coulomb energy without Ewald summation, the molecules can be split up into charge groups of (almost) zero net charge.
-The cutoff criterion is based on charge groups rather than on individual atoms, thus making the electrostatic interaction decaying at long distance with r -3 rather than r -1.
+To allow fairly reliable calculations without an extremely large cutoff radius, the molecules can be split up into charge groups.
+The cutoff criterion is based on charge groups rather than on individual atoms.
+If the charge groups are chosen to have (almost) zero net charge, the electrostatic interaction decays at long distance with r -3 rather than r -1.
 To allow for small errors in the force-field setup, the total molecular charge is set to zero by adding equal amounts to each atomic charge.
+Alternatively, convergence acceleration can be used for Coulomb interaction and r -6 van der Waals attraction.

 The energy minimizations are performed by a number of steepest descents steps, followed by a more or less exhaustive conjugate gradients procedure.
 The use of pair lists for nonbonded interactions (as well as lists of vectors in reciprocal space for Ewald summations) is essential for stable convergence [7].
 These lists are only updated upon a significant change of any geometric parameter.